zekaryas1/gen-ai/simple_rag/README.md

 - To run the project
     - `uv run main.py`
     - ask questions based on attached pdf file
+        - ex: how to build a RAG system?, how does a RAG system work?
 - Tools used
     - [LLM: A CLI utility and Python library for interacting with Large Language Models](https://llm.datasette.io/en/stable/#) from Simon Willison
 	- [PyMuPDF 1.25.5 documentation](https://pymupdf.readthedocs.io/en/latest/index.html) a pdf processing library